voicur/pointcloudagent/README.md

 After a tool finishes, the client sends its output back to the model so the assistant can complete its response before you enter another command.

+## Troubleshooting

+If the server process terminates unexpectedly (for example because a Python dependency like `open3d` is missing), the client prints the server's stderr output before raising an error.
+This output often contains the exact import failure or traceback so you can install the missing package and try again.

 ## Finding PLY files

 Use the `find_ply_files` tool to search for `.ply` files recursively.
 For example you can ask: